edera-dev/krata/DEV.md

 Then reboot to boot the system as a Xen dom0.

-You can validate that Xen is setup by running `xl info` and ensuring it returns useful information about the Xen hypervisor.
+You can validate that Xen is setup by running `dmesg | grep "Hypervisor detected"` and ensuring it returns a line like `Hypervisor detected: Xen PV`, if that is missing, the host is not running under Xen.

 5. Clone the krata source code:
 ```sh